 Nothing suggested here claims to be a cure… there is no known cure.
 What is presented are alternative treatments that you’re unlikely to hear about from the mainstream media and government health officials.
 Quite frankly, that represents a complete failure and breakdown of the system that should inform the public of health threats and what can be done about it.

 In truth, we do have options.
-There are low cost treatments already available to us.
+There are low cost treatments already available to us that have been blocked by the U.S. government.
 We will never reach 100% certainty from any treatment being successful all the time.
 Perhaps pretty high, but not perfect.
 Since the death rate of Covid-19 is less than 1% an effective treatment should be adequate for the vast majority of the population.

 Do Monoclonal Antibodies work for Covid-19?